Israeli minister prays at flashpoint holy site as officials say 33 aid-seekers killed in Gaza

 Two hospitals in southern and central Gaza reported receiving bodies from routes leading to the Israeli-backed Gaza Humanitarian Foundation aid sites, including 11 killed in the Teina area while trying to reach a distribution point in Khan Younis.

 Three Palestinian eyewitnesses, including one traveling through Teina, told The Associated Press they saw soldiers open fire on the routes, which are in military zones secured by Israeli forces.
-Israel's military said it was not aware of casualties as a result of its gunfire near aid sites in the south.
+Israel's military said it was not aware of casualties as a result of its gunfire near aid sites.
+GHF’s media office said there was no gunfire “near or at our sites.”

 The United Nations says 859 people were killed near GHF sites from May 27 to July 31 and hundreds of others have been killed along the routes of U.N.-led food convoys.